dabeaz/curio/docs/reference.rst

        group are cancelled.
 If a ``TaskGroup`` is used as a context manager, the ``join()`` method is called on block exit.
    * - ``await g.cancel_remaining()``
-     - Cancel and remove all remaining tasks from the group.
+     - Cancel and remove all remaining non-daemonic tasks from the group.
    * - ``g.completed``
      - The first task that completed with a valid result after calling ``join()``.
    * - ``g.result``